 Rockefeller at one time controlled 90% of the nation’s oil and his fortune was approximately 1.5% of the nation’s economy.
 That is legacy wealth.
-Wealth that is hard to lose of destroy.
+Wealth that is hard to lose or destroy.

 Even though all his wealth was made from oil, he still attributes major fortunes being made in land or real estate.
 That is a powerful statement.

-What I am going to discuss here is one of the reasons why real estate is able to create legacy wealth.
-Wealth that can last for many generations if it is managed properly.
+What I am going to discuss here is one of the reasons why building wealth in real estate can create legacy wealth for you and your family.
+Wealth that can last for many generations… If it is managed properly.
 Interestingly enough this is also one of the least understood benefits of owning real estate.

 The Advantages of Building Wealth in Real Estate